arthur5120/real-time-chat-app/--todo-list.md

 # Normalize functions for sorting alphabetically.
 [DONE]
 # Handle log filtering in case log changes. (create new room, leave log screen or clear log) [DONE]
 # Make the normalization more precise when removing the literal '\n'.
 # Log filter running at each render when on log view.
+[DONE]

 // Done yesterday

-Disable the button for creating a new room while on log screen.
-Create function to find out whether a user is a member of a specific chat room or not.
-Update majorChange socket event to keep log of the change even with the notifications turned off.
-Change minorChange socket event to log messages and notify the user if a member of a room, or just log messages if notifications are deactivated.
-Modify the sendMessage socket event to only notify the user if a member of a given room.
-Make the button from switching between the chat and the log view clear the log filter if in log view.
+Modify the order of replacement operations in the filterLog function to first eliminate newlines and then normalize spaces, fixing issues with searching room names.

 // Done today

-Modify the order of replacement operations in the filterLog function to first eliminate newlines and then normalize spaces, fixing issues with searching room names.
+Modify the Log component to memoize the sorting results, preventing recalculation on every re-render.
+Update the message box on the chat component to display a different title based on whether the user is the sender.